-I had a client who was a highly successful surgeon, who had been battling with Crohn's disease for four years.
+I had a client who was a highly successful surgeon, who had been battling with Crohn's disease for a four years.
 His digestive system was painful, his bowel movements irregular and his joints painful.
 He'd undergone many courses of drugs and surgical treatments and doctors simply didn't know what to do.
-He'd been all over Europe spending thousands of pounds (and Euros) on surgery with various specialists, with no success.
-In just four sessions of hypnoanalysis, a subconscious conflict was discovered and solved.
-He had a wealth of emotionally repressed anger and resentment directed at his parents.
-The conflict was that he was from Iraq, and Iraqi culture prohibits the expression of such emotions towards parents.
-With some creative hypno-work, the anger and associated guilt was released, and worked through with visualisations.
+In just four sessions of hypnoanalysis, a wealth of emotionally repressed anger, resentment and guilt was released, and worked through with visualisations.
 It had been locked away since childhood, and triggered with a visit home at Christmas a few years ago, just before the symptoms developed.
-The symptoms cleared up incredibly quickly.
-He was delighted at the results, I think even spooked by them.
-I was delighted too - but also bemused that for a few hundred pound I was able to give the man relief that he had paid tens of thousands trying to achieve.